alfon96/clrpltmngr/README.md

-# clrpltmngr README
+# color-squares README

-Welcome to the `clrpltmngr` extension for VS Code.
+Welcome to the `color-squares` extension for VS Code.
 This extension provides a comprehensive color palette manager, designed to streamline and enhance your design and development workflow in Visual Studio Code.

 ## Features

-Explore the powerful features of `clrpltmngr`:
+Explore the powerful features of `color-squares`:

 - **Automatic Tints and Shades Generation**: Enter a primary color and automatically generate 15 tints and 15 shades.
   ![Automatic Tints and Shades Generation](img/add_new_color.png)